Colleges and Universities

 3. Who initiates the partnership between the PATH International center and the higher education institution?

-The initial contact can come from either the PATH International center or the higher education institution.
+The initial contact can come from either the PATH International Member Center or the higher education institution.

 4. Can PATH International assist us in starting a program?